joshbrew/graphscript/docs/Graph.md

 The `__operator` is where default functions for nodes are stored.
 This lets you pass class methods in for instance as node definitions and then they can gain state and listener access across the program.
 Arrow functions on classes are nice because they will remain bound to their parent class instance even when applied to nodes.
 We use this extensively to subscribe across remote endpoints to outputs of specific methods or arbitrary states e.g. a game state.

+The `__callable` property will be applied to nodes when functions are provided as property definitions, this means nodes will appear as if they are functions and all properties will be private (but still there and subscribable on trees!).
+This can help you make your node trees look more functional and call operators like `node(1)`.

 ### Graph Options